xcp-ng/xcp-ng-org/docs/manage.md

 All XCP-ng clients are communicating with the pool master, through the Xen API ([XAPI](api.md)).
 You only need to open a connection to the master, even if there's multiple hosts.

-Some clients are stateless (only running when you open or use them) and others are statefull (running in a daemon, often in a dedicated VM).
+Some clients are stateless (only running when you open or use them) and others are stateful (running in a daemon, often in a dedicated VM).
 For very basic management tasks, stateless clients are fine.
 However, for more advanced features, you need stateful clients.

 ![](https://xcp-ng.org/assets/img/xapiclients.png)